 Is there WiFi?

-Yes, WiFi is available but please note the connection can be very spotty ~ we are in the hill country after all!
+Yes, WiFi is available across property; however, we are in the hill country so connection can be spotty!
 Please check your Welcome Email for access info.

 What’s the cancellation policy?